Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals/Chapter-04-Developing-solutions-with-code/Section-07-Common-Errors-and-Exceptions/index.md

 ---

 **Cross-reference**: This section builds on debugging techniques from [Section 4.5](../Section-05-Debugging-Tools-and-Techniques/index.md) and test data design from [Section 4.6](../Section-06-Designing-Suitable-Test-Data/index.md).
-The error handling concepts prepare for solution evaluation in [Section 4.8](../Section-08-Evaluating-Solutions/index.md).
+These error handling concepts are essential for robust software development.